bootdotdev/blog/content/python/python-vs-julia.md

 title: "Julia vs Python: Which is Best to Learn First?"
 author: Zulie Rane
 date: "2022-02-05"
-lastmod: "2022-04-22"
+lastmod: "2022-10-01"
 categories:
-  - "javascript"
   - "python"
 images:
   - /img/800/statue_holding.webp
 ---

 Anyone who’s anyone in the tech world has heard of Python.
-It’s one of the most popular programming languages in the world, and it’s been near the top of developer popularity rankings for years.
+It’s one of the most popular programming languages in the world, and it’s been near the top of developer [popularity rankings](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages) for years.
 [Wired](https://www.wired.com/story/python-language-more-popular-than-ever/) reported that it’s tied for second with Java behind JavaScript.

 Julia, on the other hand, is the new kid on the block.
-The language is over 20 years younger than Python, and a lot of programmers have never heard of it.
+The language is more than 20 years younger than Python, and a lot of programmers have never even heard of it.
 Is age all that matters when comparing Julia versus Python?
 No. The data science community has definitely developed a keen interest in Julia.

 If you’re a beginner looking to get into data science or machine learning, you may ask yourself, "should I learn Julia or Python?"
 If you’re a seasoned pro looking to further optimize your data processing or machine learning models, maybe you wonder if Julia is faster than Python.
-Let me fill you in, so you can make the best choice for you.
+Let me fill you in, so you can make the best choice for *you*.
+To summarize the Python vs Julia battle:

-To summarize, Julia has some edge-case advantages where it’s undeniably better than Python.
-But Python’s popularity and longevity mean it’s still best for beginners to learn.
-If you want to get started learning one of the most valuable languages in computer science, you can start [right here](https://boot.dev/learn/learn-python).
+**Julia has some edge-case advantages where it’s undeniably better than Python.
+However, Python’s popularity and longevity mean it’s still best for beginners to learn.
+If you want to get started learning one of the most valuable languages in computer science, you can start [right here.](https://boot.dev/learn/learn-python)**

 ## Julia versus Python, definitions and history